Note to reader

-35. Highway carriers exporting or re-manifesting in bond commercial shipments are required to have a CCN in bar-coded format using their own unique carrier code on the cargo control document.
+35. Highway carriers transporting in bond commercial shipments are required to have a CCN in bar-coded format using their own unique carrier code on the CCD.
 Barcode specifications for the CCN may be found in the Appendix C of Memorandum D3-1-1, Policy Respecting the Importation and Transportation of Goods.

-36. Paper manifests are generally not required at FPOA when the carrier is providing pre-arrival electronic cargo data that is linked to a CRN.
+36. Paper manifests are generally not required at FPOA when the carrier is providing eManifest cargo data that is linked to a CRN.
 However, paper manifests representing electronic cargo will still be required in other circumstances such as in the event of a systems outage, or goods subject to exceptional processing.
-For a complete list of goods subject to exceptional processing, please refer to Chapter 4: ACI/eManifest Highway ECCRD and paragraph 107 of this memorandum.
+For a complete list of goods subject to exceptional processing, refer to Chapter 4: Advance Commercial Information (ACI)/eManifest Highway (ECCRD) and Unique Shipment Processing.

-37. The carrier may use the standard CBSA, Form A8A(B), In Bond-Cargo Control Document available at all CBSA offices.
-Carriers who wish to obtain a blank Form A8A(B) from the CBSA are required to use bar-coded CCN labels and apply them to the form.
-Alternatively, the carrier may have cargo control documents privately printed in a format acceptable to the CBSA.
+37. The carrier may use the standard CBSA, form A8A(B), In Bond-Cargo Control Document available in fillable/savable format on the CBSA website.
+Carriers using fillable form A8A(B) are required to use bar-coded CCN labels and apply them to the form once printed.
+Alternatively, the carrier may have CCDs privately printed in a format acceptable to the CBSA.
 Cargo control document specifications for privately printed documents are contained in Appendix B of Memorandum D3-1-1, Policy Respecting the Importation and Transportation of Goods.
-Completion requirements for Form A8A(B) are also found in Appendix D of Memorandum D3-1-1.
+Completion requirements for form A8A(B) are also found in Appendix D of Memorandum D3-1-1.